Home

 • Enhance brand awareness by soliciting media coverage and participating in other event programming

-• Extend your marketing reach by scheduling meetings before or after the conference with potential and current customers who live in the area and aren’t attending the show
+• Extend your marketing reach by scheduling meetings before or after the conference with potential and current customers who live in the area and are not attending the show

 • Solicit prospect and customer opinions (and perceptions) about your products and service levels.
 Consider handing out a survey or conducting focus groups during non-show hours.